solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

     **Solution**

-    Pricing Azure solutions is complex task.
+    Pricing Azure solutions is a complex task.
 The example solution below includes many assumptions, for example on Azure App Service pricing tier.
 These need to be validated with Terra Firm.

     Since Terra Firm and their current on-premises datacenter is in Palo Alto, CA, the nearest Azure Region to use will be West US.
 Their secondary Azure region for DR will be East US, as that's the Azure region pair for West US.